asheth22/Code_Quiz/README.md

 ## Application Features

 ```
 The application presents the user with 5 multiple choice questions to be answered in less that 75 secs.
-Am incorrect answer results in a 10 sec penalty.
+An incorrect answer results in a 15 sec penalty.
 Once the user answers all the questions, the user is presented an option to enter their initials to save the score.
 The user is then presented a High Scores page which lists all of the high scores.
 The user has ability to clear the high-scores, or go back to the quiz.
-Please note that the application is best viewwed in Google Chrome and is designed to be resppnsive.
+Please note that the application is best viewwed in Google Chrome and is designed to be responsive.

 ```